This respiratory illness season, wearing a mask is required in patient and resident areas at Sunnybrook. Read our visitor guidelines »

 Every dollar you spend on parking normally funds life-changing and life-saving research and patient care at Sunnybrook.

-Due to the COVID-19 pandemic and restrictions placed on visitors at Sunnybrook, we lost revenues associated with patient and visitor parking in the 2020/2021 fiscal year.
-As a result, we were unable to allocate parking funds to support research and direct patient care during this time.
+In 2020/2021, due to the COVID-19 pandemic and restrictions placed on visitors at Sunnybrook, we lost revenues associated with patient and visitor parking.
+As a result, we were unable to allocate parking funds to support research and direct patient care during that time.

 Do you travel by transit?